tbocek/preveltekit/README.md

-# 🚀 LightKit
+# 🚀 PrevelteKit

-LightKit is a lightweight, high-performance web application framework built on Svelte 5, featuring Server-Side Pre Rendering (SSPR) using [Rsbuild](https://rsbuild.dev/) as the build tool.
+PrevelteKit is a lightweight, high-performance web application framework built on Svelte 5, featuring Server-Side Pre Rendering (SSPR) using [Rsbuild](https://rsbuild.dev/) as the build tool.

-## 🌟 Why LightKit?
+## 🌟 Why PrevelteKit?
 This project was created to fill a gap in the Svelte ecosystem.
 While there is a go-to solution for SSR for Svelte (SvelteKit), there isn't a lightweight example showing how to implement SSPR using Rsbuild.

 The inspiration for this project comes from the Vue SSR example in the [Rspack examples repository](https://github.com/rspack-contrib/rspack-examples/blob/main/rsbuild/ssr-express/prod-server.mjs).
 This project adapts those concepts for Svelte, providing a minimal setup for server-side pre-rendering with Svelte and Rsbuild.